Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Abstract

 \section{Abstract}

-Coupled cluster theory is considered to be the ``gold standard'' ansatz of molecular quantum chemistry.
+Coupled cluster theory is one of the most popular post-Hartree--Fock methods for \textit{ab initio} molecular quantum chemistry.
 The finite-size error of the correlation energy in periodic coupled cluster calculations for three-dimensional insulating systems has been observed to satisfy the inverse volume scaling, even in the absence of any correction schemes.
 This is surprising, as simpler theories that utilize only a subset of the coupled cluster diagrams exhibit much slower decay of the finite-size error, which scales inversely with the length of the system.
-In this study, we present a rigorous numerical analysis that explains the underlying mechanisms behind this phenomenon in the context of coupled cluster doubles (CCD) calculations, and reconciles a few seemingly paradoxical statements with respect to the finite-size scaling.
-Our findings also have implications on how to effectively address finite-size errors in practical quantum chemistry calculations for periodic systems.
+In this study, we review the current understanding of finite-size error in quantum chemistry methods for periodic systems.
+We introduce new tools that elucidate the mechanisms behind this phenomenon in the context of coupled cluster doubles calculations.
+This reconciles some seemingly paradoxical statements related to finite-size scaling.
+Our findings also show that singularity subtraction can be a powerful method to effectively reduce finite-size errors in practical quantum chemistry calculations for periodic systems.